 - Children’s issues – The collaborative team makes your children a priority.

 - Disqualification in litigation – Your collaborative attorneys, neutrals, and experts can’t represent you or your spouse in contested litigation.
-But you, your spouse, and the collaborative experts may agree to use in contested litigation work product the team has developed in the collaborative process.
+But you, your spouse, and the collaborative experts may agree to use work product the team has developed in the collaborative process.

 - Confidential communications – Communications during the collaborative process are confidential, with limited exceptions.